sudohubdev/normalprocessor/README.md

 - **Use Scharr Operator**: If enabled, uses the Scharr operator for edge detection; otherwise, uses the Sobel operator.
 Try both and pick a better one for your needs.

 ## TODOs
+- ~~Add support for texture atlases~~
-- Add support for texture atlases (It can do it now, but only if sprites have spacing.
-Otherwise it'll have ugly edges)
+- Add support for Sprite texture atlases with different sizes and offsets
 - Add support for Texture2DArray

 ## Licensing